-- (a) When the Department determines to fill a vacant position (existing or new) within the bargaining unit for any reason, the employee awarded such position shall serve a sixty (60) day probationary period.
-If within such sixty (60) days, either the employee chooses to return to his/her previous position, or the Department determines not to retain the employee in the new position, the employee shall return to his/her former position, if it still exists.
-The sixty (60) day probationary period may be extended by a maximum of thirty (30) additional days by agreement between the Department and the employee.
-The rights of each employee in the entire chain of such transfers shall be subordinate to the status of the person whose former position he/she is filling, regardless of their performance in the new position.
-These provisions apply whenever a position (bargaining unit or non-bargaining unit) is filled by a bargaining unit employee.
-In the event that an employee's prior position has been abolished by the Department as of the time the employee elects to leave or is removed from his/her new position, such employee shall be given a notice of layoff and the layoff provisions of this Agreement shall be applicable. - (b) Whenever a covered job becomes vacant except as stated hereafter, the Department agrees to either post the job vacancy or notify the Union in writing that the position is being abolished within one year from the date the vacancy commenced.
-A copy of such notice shall be sent promptly to the Business Manager of the Union. - (c) Notice of regular bargaining unit vacancies shall be posted within the Department, for a period of eleven (11) working days.
-Such notice shall be posted on specified bulletin boards within the Department and shall state the area position, classification, minimum/maximum rates of pay, qualifications for the job and the date which the notice is posted and the last day for filing applications.
-Applications for such positions shall be on forms provided by the Department.

-(d) If any Department bargaining unit member (s) bids for a posted position, the Department shall consider that bargaining unit applicant(s) and award the position within thirty (30) working days following the close of the posting period, if there is a qualified bargaining unit candidate.
+- (a) When the Department determines to fill a vacant position (existing or new) within the bargaining unit for any reason, the employee awarded such position shall serve a thirty (30) day probationary period.
+If within such thirty (30) days, either the employee chooses to return to their previous position, or the Department determines not to retain the employee in the new position, the employee shall return to their former position if it still exists.
+The thirty (30) day probationary period may be extended by a maximum of fifteen (15) additional days by agreement between the Department and the employee.
+The rights of each employee in the entire chain of such transfers shall be subordinate to the status of the person whose former position they are filling, regardless of their performance in the new position.
+These provisions apply whenever a bargaining unit position is filled by a bargaining unit employee.
+In the event that an employee's prior position has been abolished by the Department as of the time the employee elects to leave or is removed from their new position, such employee shall be given a notice of layoff and the layoff provisions of this Agreement shall be applicable. - (b) Whenever a covered job becomes vacant except as stated hereafter, the Department agrees to either post the job vacancy or notify the Union in writing that the position is being abolished within one (1) year from the date the vacancy commenced.
+A copy of such notice shall be sent promptly to the Business Manager of the Union. - (c) Notice of regular bargaining unit vacancies shall be posted within the Department, for a period of ten (10) working days.
+Such notice shall be posted on specified bulletin boards within the Department and shall state the area position, classification, minimum/maximum rates of pay, qualifications for the job and the date which the notice is posted and the last day for filing applications. - (d) If any Department bargaining unit member (s) bids for a posted position, the Department shall consider that bargaining unit applicant(s) and award the position within thirty (30) working days following the close of the posting period, if there is a qualified bargaining unit candidate that meets the qualifications of the posting as listed in the three (3) conditions below.

-If one or more bargaining unit members bids for the posted position the Department shall award the position to the most qualified bargaining unit applicant if the applicant meets all of the following conditions: 1) the applicant has the qualifications, training, ability, efficiency and physical requirements for such position, 2) the applicant has not received a written reprimand or more severe discipline, other than for a Class II safety violation, for an incident(s) which occurred within the eighteen months prior to the posting of the position, 3) the applicant has not received any Class I written safety violations or more than two (2) Class II written safety violations for an incident(s) which occurred within the eighteen months prior to the posting of the position.
-The Department may conduct interview(s) to assess if the candidate(s) meets the qualifications of the posting as listed in the three (3) conditions above.
+If one or more bargaining unit members bids for the posted position the Department shall award the position to the most qualified bargaining unit applicant if the applicant meets all of the following conditions: 1) the applicant has the qualifications, training, ability, efficiency and physical requirements for such position, 2) the applicant has not received a written reprimand or more severe discipline, other than for a Class II safety violation, for an incident(s) which occurred within the eighteen (18) months prior to the posting of the position, 3) the applicant has not received any Class I written safety violations or more than two (2) Class II written safety violations for an incident(s) which occurred within the eighteen months prior to the posting of the position.
+The Department may conduct interview(s) and test(s) to assess if the candidate(s) meets the qualifications of the posting as listed in the three (3) conditions above.